nickmistretta9/gulp-bass/README.md

 # README #
-For any bugs encountered, or if you would like to see something specific featured in the framework, please ask Nick to make the updates.
+For any bugs encountered, or if you would like to see something specific featured in the framework, please ask Nick or Amanda to make the updates.

 ## Global Dependencies
 1. Node & NPM